palexandrite/palexandrite/README.md

 ### Hi there 👋

-My name is Alexander Bulatov.
+My name is Savva.

+I am an accomplished software developer.

+I am using Vanilla JavaScript with a mix of VueJS at the frontend to make the best interfaces for people.

+I am backing the frontend with PHP, Golang, Kotlin (with its brother — Java), and plus C++/C programming languages.

-I have profesioncy in JavaScript, PHP, Yii2, Laravel, ReactJS, Apache, bush.
+Also I use some technologies in addition such as Yii2, Laravel, Apache, Nginx, and bush.

-But I have never stoped to deep in learning 🦸‍♂️ what I have learnt thus far.
+And I have never stoped to deep in learning 🦸‍♂️ what I have learnt thus far.

 🤸🏻‍♂️ How said Bruce Lee, "I am not afraid who knows 1000 techniques, I'm afraid who did 1000 times one technique".